 2. International Freight

 Ocean, air, or road freight cost from origin to destination port or warehouse.
 This varies significantly by mode, volume, and market conditions.
-In volatile freight markets, this component alone can shift your landed cost by 15–25%.
+In volatile freight markets, this component alone can shift your landed cost by 15 to 25 percent.

 3. Customs Duties and Tariffs

 Duties are calculated as a percentage of the declared value of goods.
-They vary by product category (HS code), country of origin, and trade agreements.
-If you are not tracking duties by SKU, you are missing a cost that can range from 0% to 25% of unit value depending on the product.
+They vary by product category, country of origin, and trade agreements.
+If you are not tracking duties by SKU, you are missing a cost that can range from 0 to 25 percent of unit value depending on the product.

 4. Customs Brokerage and Documentation

-The fees paid to a customs broker for clearance, plus the cost of documentation — certificates of origin, commercial invoices, packing lists, and compliance documentation.
-Typically $150–$400 per shipment, allocated across units in the order.
+The fees paid to a customs broker for clearance, plus documentation costs.
+Typically $150 to $400 per shipment, allocated across units in the order.

 5. Port Handling and Terminal Fees

 Fees charged at the destination port for unloading, terminal handling, and container release.
-These are often overlooked in landed cost calculations because they appear on the freight forwarder invoice rather than the supplier invoice.
+These often appear on the freight forwarder invoice rather than the supplier invoice, which is why they get missed.

 6. Inland Freight and Last-Mile Delivery

 The cost of moving product from the port or border to your warehouse.
-For domestic moves, this is relatively predictable.
-For cross-border moves, fuel surcharges and driver availability can create significant variance.
+Fuel surcharges and driver availability can create significant variance on cross-border moves.

 7. Inspection and Quality Control

-Pre-shipment inspection costs, laboratory testing fees, and any remediation costs for non-conforming goods.
-These are particularly relevant for manufactured goods sourced from overseas suppliers.
+Pre-shipment inspection costs and laboratory testing fees.
+Particularly relevant for manufactured goods sourced from overseas suppliers.

-The real number: On a product with a $10 unit price sourced from overseas, total landed cost commonly runs $13–$16 per unit once all seven components are included.
-That is a 30–60% markup on purchase price before a single item reaches your shelf.
+The real number: On a product with a $10 unit price sourced from overseas, total landed cost commonly runs $13 to $16 per unit once all seven components are included.
+That is a 30 to 60 percent markup on purchase price before a single item reaches your shelf.

 How to Calculate Total Landed Cost Per Unit